Deltares/Wflow.jl/docs/src/vertical/sbm.md

 whole_ust_available = true
 ```

-Next, the Feddes root water uptake reduction model (Feddes et al. (1978)) is used to
+Next, the Feddes root water uptake reduction model (Feddes et al., 1978) is used to
 calculate a reduction coefficient as a function of soil water pressure.
 Soil water pressure
 is calculated following Brooks and Corey (1964):